Perfect Chirality with imperfect polarisation

-\emph{Conclusion} - By highlighting the simple dot-products underpinning directional effects we have shown that one can find a dipole that achieves perfect directionality given practically any waveguide polarisation.
+\emph{Conclusion} - We propose the engineering of elliptical dipoles in quantum emitters as an approach to building chiral interfaces.
 These strategies offer the two-fold advantage of making far more of the space within a waveguide useful for directional interactions while simultaneously enabling a higher photon collection efficiency.

 Advanced proposals call for a system with two transitions, each unidirectional but in opposite directions.
-In our context this requires that the opposite circular dipoles are replaced with ellipses stretched along a shared axis.
+This requires that the opposite circular dipoles are replaced with ellipses stretched along a shared axis.
 We have outlined methods to achieve these arrangements in both atomic and QD systems.

 In summary, circular polarisations and transition dipoles are not necessary for chiral interactions, furthermore they are typically not the most efficient choices.

 Additional references \cite{Loudon_textbook, denmark_mode_index, Hughes_laser_review} are used in the Supplemental information.